NexPlayer/Unity-SDK/basic/quickstart-guide.md

 	- “NexPlayer_UI”
 	- “NexPlayerSamplesController”
 2. Set “NexPlayer_Manager” references to the UI elements automatically by clicking on the button “Set UI References”.
-3. Select any of the different samples provided by NexPlayer on the “NexPlayerSamplesController”.
+3. Select any of the different samples provided by NexPlayer™ on the “NexPlayerSamplesController”.
-4. Change the NexPlayer component inside NexPlayer_Manager with the required stream settings.
+4. Change the NexPlayer™ component inside NexPlayer_Manager with the required stream settings.
 	- Set Media Source Values (PlayMode, Url, isLiveStream, HTTP Headers and DRM).
 	- Set Media Output Section Values (RenderMode and Rendering
 	- Set the Playback Properties (Autoplay, Loop…).

 To display a video in your own RenderTexture object, remember to add a material to the object that contains the same texture as you referenced in the player.
-Standard materials can be found in Packages → NexPlayer SDK → NexPlayer → Materials.
+Standard materials can be found in Packages → NexPlayer™ SDK → NexPlayer™ → Materials.

 It is recommended to refer to section [Build Configuration](/platforms/platforms.md), of the desired platform, before building the project.